 Our top priority at Belmont Academy is the student.
 The goals of the Academy are to guide our students in attaining a high level of music education and to help each student realize his or her individual potential.
-Policies were developed to enable the Academy faculty to focus on their students in an effective manner.
+Policies were developed to enable our Academy Instructors to focus on their students in an effective manner.
 Please read these carefully, and file them for future reference.

 All lessons will begin promptly.
 A student arriving late will only receive instruction for the remaining portion of the allotted lesson time.

 A notice of 24-hours must be given to the Instructor for absences due to illness or emergency for the lesson to be excused.
 Any absence by a student without a notice of 24 hours, even if due to illness or emergency, is unexcused and will not be made up.
 Forgotten lessons or missed lessons due to conflicting activities are not considered emergencies and are not required to be made up by the instructor.